privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 #### reportWin()

-Event level win reporting would work with Bidding and Auction services and function signatures can be the same as described in [Chrome Protected Audience explainer][43].
-ReportWin() will be executed in Auction service, reporting url for the buyer and registered ad beacons (for Fenced Frame reporting) would be generated in Auction service and returned to the client in encrypted [AuctionResult][84].
+Event level win reporting would work with Bidding and Auction services and function signatures can be the same as described in web platform's [Protected Audience API explainer][43].

+**ReportWin() will be executed in Auction service**, reporting url for the buyer and registered ad beacons (for Fenced Frame reporting) would be generated in Auction service and returned to the client in encrypted [AuctionResult][84].
 The client will ping the buyer's reporting endpoint using the reporting url.

 _Note: A detailed design covering reporting will be published separately._